 Q&A with Marco

-Marco is the Director of Growth, EMEA at Mobile Trend GmbH, where he leads dating apps’ UA campaigns.
+Marco was formerly Director of Growth, EMEA at Mobile Trend GmbH, where he led dating apps’ UA campaigns.
 From Los Angeles to Europe, Marco has worked in entertainment and media for nearly 15 years.
 He began in radio and TV advertising, moved to online advertising and is now taking on the next advertising frontier — mobile.
 Well-versed in cross-media marketing, he focuses on providing strategic consultation for the company’s product needs and development.

 Read Marco’s blog: “5 Essential Steps to Marketing an App in Europe (and other New Markets)”